Policy Context

 How is Japan's climate ODA changing?

 Japan’s ODA to climate increased by 136% in 2020 but decreased by 35% in 2021 to below 2018 levels.
-However, in 2022, Japan's ODA to climate increased again by 59% compared to 2021 levels.
+However, in 2022, Japan's ODA to climate increased to a record high.

 How does Japan allocate climate ODA?